 Mona Shah, Founder, Chocolatier and Managing Director

-Mona has been working with chocolate as a hobby for the past 17 years and has undertaken professional chocolate making courses at the Callebaut Chocolate Academy.
-As a chocolatier, she has won nine awards, including the coveted 3 star Gold Great Taste Award.
+Mona has been working with chocolate as a hobby for the past 20 years and has undertaken professional chocolate making courses at the Callebaut Chocolate Academy.
+As a chocolatier, she has won twenty-two awards, including the coveted 3 star Gold Great Taste Award.
 She has a degree in Business and has worked in the NHS mental health service in corporate governance.
 She is passionate about making a positive change in the lives of people with autism.